 Vitamin B6 is present in three forms; pyridoxine, pyridoxal, and pyridoxamine; each is a coenzyme in the homocysteine metabolism.
-Vitamin B9 (folate) and B12 (cobalamin) are part of the methyl groups that help with the methylation of homocysteine to methionine (3).
+Vitamin B9 (folate) and B12 (cobalamin) help with the methylation of homocysteine to methionine (3).

 Some studies reveal that vitamins B6, B9, and B12 have a consistent relationship with brain function.
-Therefore, intake of these vitamin supplements can decrease homocysteine levels in the brain, leading to improved cognitive function, attenuated cognitive decline, and minimized risk of dementia (9).
+Therefore, intake of these vitamin supplements may decrease homocysteine levels in the brain, leading to improved cognitive function, attenuated cognitive decline, and possibly reduced risk of dementia (9).

 Theoretically, when there are deficiencies in vitamins B6, B9, or B12, it leads to elevated homocysteine levels, which can increase your risk of dementia.
-Moreover, B12 deficiency can increase amino acid homocysteine, which factors heavily in the emergence of Alzheimer’s disease leading to confusion and memory loss (11).
-Therefore, the opposite should be true; with increased intake of these vitamins, there’s a decrease in homocysteine levels in the brain.
+Therefore, the opposite should be true; with increased intake of these vitamins to correct a deficiency, there should be a decrease in homocysteine levels in the brain.

 Another study on rats revealed that vitamin B12 is present in the synthesis of myelin, and it demonstrates the ability to promote regeneration of myelin fibers in the body (13).
 Myelin is a fatty acid that adds a layer of insulation in the brain’s nerves providing nerve insulation in the medial prefrontal cortex, the brain region crucial for forming long long-term memories.
 When myelin is absent, brain communication is stifled, and there’s decreased myelin formation, hence affecting memory.

-The study on rats revealed that vitamin B12 could promote the regeneration of the myelin fibers, improving nerve insulation.
+The study on rats revealed that vitamin B12 could promote the regeneration of the myelin fibers after injury, improving nerve insulation.

-The best brain foods with these vitamins include eggs, beef, liver and organic meats, dark leafy vegetables, milk, legumes, and seafood.
+The best brain foods with these vitamins include eggs, beef, liver and organ meats, dark leafy vegetables, milk, legumes, and seafood.

 Read More: 13 Essential Vitamins: A Comprehensive Guide

 Vitamin E is a derivative of tocopherol and tocotrienol, which are fat-soluble antioxidants that can pass the blood-brain barrier and exert antioxidant effects into the brain’s cell membranes.
-As antioxidants, they help reduce and prevent oxidative stress, contributing to the development of dementia (4).
+As antioxidants, they help reduce and prevent oxidative stress, helping to prevent the development of dementia (4).

-Several studies reveal that people who intake antioxidants in vitamin E, and those in vitamin C, are less likely to experience cognitive decline and risk reduction in dementia than those who didn’t take these vitamins (10).
-Additionally, the studies revealed that vitamin E supplementation was a good treatment option for dementia or older adults with mild cognitive impairment with an elevated risk of dementia.
+Several studies reveal that people who take supplements with vitamins E and C, are less likely to experience cognitive decline than those who didn’t take these vitamins (10).
+Additionally, the studies suggest that vitamin E supplementation may be a good treatment option for older adults with mild cognitive impairment with an elevated risk of dementia.

-While vitamin E supplementation was influential in the delayed progression of cognitive decline in adults with Alzheimer’s disease, the supplementation carries significant risk (4).
-Nonetheless, vitamin E-rich examples of food for brain fog include nuts, seeds, vegetable oils, pumpkin, bell pepper, collard greens, and beet greens.
+While vitamin E supplementation was influential in the delayed progression of cognitive decline in adults with Alzheimer’s disease, the supplementation carries some risk (4).
+It may be safer to instead increase intake of vitamin E-rich foods.
+Vitamin E-rich examples of food for brain fog include nuts, seeds, vegetable oils, pumpkin, bell pepper, collard greens, and beet greens.